 - Average number of construction jobs available per month

-The future finally looks bright, as some of the largest construction organizations like the Associated Builders and Contractors are investing more than one billion dollars annually in workforce development initiatives as roughly 430,000 employment opportunities emerge.
+The future finally looks bright, as some of the largest construction organizations like the Associated Builders and Contractors are investing more than $1 billion annually in workforce development initiatives as roughly 430,000 employment opportunities emerge.

 In fact, there’s arguably never been a better time to consider working in construction, a career that offers competitive pay, advancement opportunities and encouraging construction trends.

 We hope this article was helpful and sparked some ideas for cities to think about pursuing.
-If you’re considering enrolling in trade school in the wake of the pandemic, you could be on the right track.
+If you’re considering enrolling in trade school in the next few years, you could be on the right track.
 No matter where you are in your career, check out our visual guide below with some strategies for success while navigating the post-COVID job market.